brown handle fork on black round plate

 While soap is safe to use on cast iron, it is important to take a few precautions to ensure the longevity of your cookware.
 Avoid soaking your cast iron in soapy water for extended periods, as this can lead to rust formation.
 Additionally, refrain from using harsh scrub brushes or steel wool, as they can remove the seasoning and scratch the surface.
 Instead, opt for a gentle sponge or cloth to clean your cast iron effectively without causing any damage.

-Alternatives to soap for
+Alternatives to soap for cleaning cast iron

-If you’re still apprehensive about using soap on your cast iron cookware, there are alternatives available.
+If you’re still apprehensive about using soap on your , there are alternatives available.
 One common method is to use kosher salt as a gentle abrasive to remove food particles.
 Simply sprinkle a generous amount of salt onto the surface of the cookware and use a paper towel to scrub away the debris.
 Another alternative is to create a paste using soda and water, which can help to lift stubborn stains and residue.
 Remember to thoroughly rinse off any salt or soda residue and dry the cast iron properly to prevent rust.

-Common myths about with soap
+Common myths about cleaning cast iron with soap

 There are a few common myths about cleaning cast iron with soap that have perpetuated the notion that it should be avoided.
 One of the most prevalent myths is that soap will strip away the protective seasoning layer on the cookware.
 However, if you follow the proper cleaning and drying techniques, this is not a concern.
 Another myth is that soap will leave a soapy residue on the cast iron, affecting the flavor of future dishes.
 As long as you rinse off the soap thoroughly, you can be confident that there will be no residual taste or odor.